-In this comparison, Funding Circle charges more fees but has a lower total APR than OnDeck.
-This makes Funding Circle the more affordable solution if you plan to have the same repayment terms for either loan.
-However, if you repay the loan over the full five years that Funding Circle offers, then your total cost of capital could be larger than an OnDeck loan.
+In this comparison, Funding Circle charges higher fees but has a lower APR range than OnDeck.
+This makes Funding Circle a more affordable solution for loans with equal repayment terms.
+However, businesses that repay the loan over the full five years that they offer may have a higher cost of capital than with a shorter-term loan from OnDeck Capital.

 Funding Circle Costs

 Funding Circle offers borrowers a higher minimum APR, but a lower overall APR range.
 This means that for borrowers that qualify, the average cost of the loan in interest will be lower than it will be with OnDeck.
 The daily interest cost for every $10,000 a business borrows is between $3.30 and $8.20.

 OnDeck vs. Funding Circle: Qualification Requirements